marcolago/flowtime.js/README.md

     </div>
 ```

-Every single page is a full window view-or a single slide if you prefer—and it’s a relative formatting context.
+Every single page is a full window view — or a single slide if you prefer — and it’s a relative formatting context.
 Even if you have only single slides ordered in a row you have to nest the pages in sections; take a look at this markup which creates two slides one aside the other:

 ```html